active-cell/japanize/README.md

  * encapsulated the orignal program into a japanize function
  * got the threshold in the main function to allow for interaction at higher level
  * used interact_manual widget to let the user play with the settings

+The images are locate on an img subfoder, all the images are form pexels pexels.com